waynezdev/terminal_app_project/README.md

-3. Save your numbers - The user can choose to save the outputs in a text file and share it with other people.
+3. Save your numbers - the outputs will be in a text file and share it with other people.
 This will give the user some convenience if they are not the person purchasing the tickets or they want others to see the final list of numbers.